Berberer/frankensteins-automl/README.md

 # frankensteins-automl
-This is the reference implementation of my Masters Thesis [Optimizer Ensembles for Automated Machine Learning](https://github.com/Berberer/master-thesis).
+This is the reference implementation of my Master Thesis [Optimizer Ensembles for Automated Machine Learning](https://github.com/Berberer/master-thesis).

 **Simple usage**:
 ```python